Installation → Architecture Overview → Agent Architecture

 Agents are an important part of Deployment Automation scalability.
 By adding more agents, the throughput and capacity of the system increases almost exponentially and so can scale to fit even the largest enterprise.

 Depending on the number of hosts in an environment, a deployment might require a large number of agents.
 Agents are unobtrusive and secure.
 Once an installed agent has been started, the agent opens a socket connection to the Deployment Automation server.
 Communication between server and agents uses a JMS-based (Java Message Service) protocol and can be secured using SSL, with optional mutual key-based authentication for each end-point.
 This communication protocol is stateless and resilient to network outages.
 The benefits of statelessness are discussed in Agent Communication.

-While we characterize an agent as a single process, technically an agent consists of a worker process and a monitor process, as shown in the following figure.
+While we characterize an agent as a single process, technically an agent consists of a monitor process and a worker process, as shown in the following figure.

 Copyright © 2011–2020 Micro Focus or one of its affiliates.
 All rights reserved.